 Exposure to soot can also cause cancer and carbon monoxide poisoning.
 Soot can contain ammonia, tar, hydrogen chloride, sulfide, sulfur dioxide, formaldehyde, ketones, carboxylic acids, and hundreds of other chemicals that can cause deadly illnesses.
 It is vital to have your property cleaned to ensure the health and safety of your family and friends.

-How Is Soot Damage in Cranston Cleaned?
+How Is Soot Damage Cleaned?

 - Air scrubbers with HEPA filters are placed in the building and ducted to the exterior to purify the air.